HCDE 590–591 Capstone · MindOS

 The Dopamine Cycle

 Short-term reward → overstimulation → emotional fatigue → scroll again to reset.
-Users recognise the cycle but can't break it alone.
+Users recognize the cycle but can't break it alone.

 Insight 03